nais/doc/docs/addons/unleash-next.md

 ### What is the status of Unleash Next?

-Unleash Next is currently in pilot, and is not yet generally available for all users.
+Unleash Next is currently in beta, and is not yet generally available for all users.
 We are currently working on getting it ready for prime time.

 ### Will my feature toggles be migrated to Unleash Next?